Work keeps changing, with remote teams, AI tools, and new ways of collaborating becoming the norm.

 Infrastructure & Support: Support professionals benefit from EQ by handling customer frustrations empathetically, managing high-pressure situations, and maintaining professionalism.

-2. Creative Thinking: The Key to Solving Complex Problems
+3. Creative Thinking: The Key to Solving Complex Problems

 The demand for creative thinking has increased as businesses need employees who can think differently about a problem.
 AI and automation handle repetitive tasks, but human creativity remains unmatched.
-Skills like creativity and the ability to resolve problems are key in industries where innovation is at the forefront of there business.
+Skills like creativity and the ability to resolve problems are key in industries where innovation is at the forefront of their business.

 Testing: Testers apply creative problem-solving techniques to identify unexpected bugs and improve testing methods.